tddbin/tddbin-frontend/ROADMAP.md

 - reveres mapping of test code to production code, to see where is something that is tested implemented
 - collabrative editing, so everyone can use his own computer but collaborate
 - time counter that shows "your tests are already RED for 23mins"
+- "pair programming feauture" toggle actor icons to identify changing the driver and navigator role

 # Complexity/Analysis
 - show code complexity using TPP